Menu

 • Extractions — In some cases, dental disease damages the tooth and the supporting structures, and extractions are necessary.

-• Antibiotic treatment — If your pet’s dental disease is extensive, and especially if they require an extraction, the veterinarian will prescribe antibiotics.
+• Antibiotic treatment — The veterinarian will prescribe antibiotics if your pet’s dental disease is extensive, especially if they require an extraction.

 • Less stress — From your pet’s perspective, a dental cleaning involves a team of strangers using sharp, pointy instruments near their face.
 Anesthesia helps prevent unnecessary stress and anxiety.